 The story behind the 5-day reboot actually comes from a realization that I had which was that many people thought that I was and could eat whatever I wanted because I exercise a lot.
 To a certain extent that’s true.
 But what’s more true is that I learned a long time ago that in order to enjoy the exercise that I do I needed to fuel my body properly.
 I can do some of my exercise on a diet of beer and fast food but it feels terrible.
 I feel terrible when I do that.
 So it’s really more true to say that I’m able to do all the exercise I do because of the way I care for myself.

-But there it stayed just as a little list in my book of notes until recently when after Hurricane Irma I was in the passenger seat of my car heading home having been totally derailed for about 10 days.
+There the reboot stayed just as a little list in my book of notes until recently when after Hurricane Irma I was in the passenger seat of my car heading home having been totally derailed for about 10 days.
 I used that downtime to really write down my plan to get back on track.
-And that’s the 5-day reboot.
+That’s the 5-day reboot.

 The 5 day Reboot is Free